rakitaj/intro-to-computation/classes/class00.md

 # Exercises
 ## Exercise 1
-Write "Hello, world!" to the console.
+Print "Hello, world!" to the console.

-## Exercise 2
-Look up the documentation for pytest, then rewrite exercise 1 so you can test it.
-The best route is to use a function, and check the return value.